kadena-io/pact/docs/en/pact-functions.md

 *table*&nbsp;`table:<{row}>` *columns*&nbsp;`[string]` *where*&nbsp;`row:object:<{row}> -> bool` *&rarr;*&nbsp;`[object:<{row}>]`

 Select full rows or COLUMNS from table by applying WHERE to each row to get a boolean determining inclusion.
+Output sorted based on keys.
 ```lisp
 (select people ['firstName,'lastName] (where 'name (= "Fatima")))
 (select people (where 'age (> 30)))?